U.S. taxpayers procrastinate on filing returns this year

 This caused a slowdown among Andy Stadler's tax preparation clients in Terre Haute, Indiana.
 His office typically prepares 7,000 returns a year.
 The Path Act, as the new regulation is known, affected about 70 percent of the people in his area.
 Now that the delayed refund date has passed, Stadler expected a flood of late filers in April.

-In higher-income areas, some of the procrastinators are waiting for brokerage statements or paperwork known as K-1s, which details income from parternships, trusts or S corporations.
+In higher-income areas, some of the procrastinators are waiting for brokerage statements or paperwork known as K-1s, which details income from partnerships, trusts or S corporations.

 Jeffrey Schneider, an enrolled agent with offices in Port St. Lucie and Royal Palm Beach, Florida, said this was slowing down some of his clients.
 He has not even received the paperwork needed to complete his own taxes yet.